Canada Goldenrod, Solidago canadensis- Weekly Weeder #9

 Today's featured plant is Canada goldenrod, Solidago canadensis.

-Canada goldenrod is also known as common goldenrod or Aaron’s rod.
+Canada goldenrod is also known as common goldenrod, tall goldenrod or Aaron's rod.

 Range and Identification of Canada Goldenrod